lh3/minigraph/README.md

 diverged from the graph.
 The figure on the right briefly explains the procedure.

 Minigraph borrows many ideas and code from [minimap2][minimap2].
-It is fairly efficient and can construct a graph from 15 human assemblies in an hour using 24 CPU cores. **However**, minigraph is at an early development stage.
+It is fairly efficient and can construct a graph from 40 human assemblies in half a day using 24 CPU cores. **However**, minigraph is at an early development stage.
 It lacks important features and may produce suboptimal mappings.
 Please read the [Limitations section](#limit) of this README before using minigraph.